MatthewKosloski/Batalla/README.md

 # Batalla

 A battleship game built with React and Socketio.
+Commit messages are less than useful and are subpar in nature.
+Although this is a bad practice, I believe exceptions can be made for this project.
+I'm the only one working on the repo, and I merely need a place to put my code.

 ## Setup